achall36/RoxvilleRooster.github.io/Night_Shift.md

 * Black suit jacket, pants, gloves, and boots
 * Black dress shirt and tie
 * Wears a bronze ring that depicts a hand clutching thunderbolts
+* Known to wield a hooked sword or an iron-shod rod